-1030 Mathematical Concepts and Structures (4 sh) ◆
+1030 Mathematical Concepts and Structures (4 sh) ♦

 Topics such as symbolic logic, set theory, axiomatic systems, non-Euclidean geometry, probability, and basic computer concepts will be covered.
-Prerequisite: placement examination or consent of instructor.
+Prerequisite: Score of at least 70% on placement examination or a grade of C-(70%) or better in GS 1015.

-1040 Chemistry in Our World (1 sh) ◆
+1040 Chemistry in Our World (1 sh) ♦